GitauHarrison/notes/linode/deploy_on_linode.md

         gitauharrison@bolderlearner:~$ sudo nano /etc/ssh/sshd_config
         ```

         - This will open the SSH configuration file in the `nano` editor.
-There are two values that we need to change in this configuration file.
+There are two values that I need to change in this configuration file.
 Using the down arrow key on your keyboard, scroll down until you can see:

             1. `PermitRootLogin`.
 Currently, it is set to "yes".
 Change it to "no" by deleting the existing value and writing "no".
 We have a limited user who now has `sudo` access and, therefore, there is no need to log into my machine as `root`.